1999 Pan American Games: Opening ceremony

 The opening ceremony of the 1999 Pan American Games took place on Friday July 23, 1999, beginning at 19:30 p.m.
 CDT and lasted for two hours and forty-five minutes at the Winnipeg Stadium.
 A crowd of 30,000 spectators attended the ceremony.
 Seven Aboriginal Canadians, who were denied entrance into the 1967 Pan American Games, also in Winnipeg, this time entered the stadium with the torch while on canoes.
 Former Olympians Alwyn Morris and Silken Laumann were the final two torchbearers who lit the cauldron.
 A total of 3,400 performers took part in the ceremony, including the Winnipeg Symphony Orchestra and singer Jeremy Kushnier.
 Singer Chantal Kreviazuk sang the national anthem, O Canada as part of the ceremony.
 Governor General Roméo LeBlanc officially opened the games.
+One of the dignitaries in attendance was Anne, Princess Royal.

 Participating teams

 All 42 nations of PASO competed.

 Sports

 330 events in 34 sports were contested.
 Beach volleyball and inline hockey made its Pan American Games debut.
-While a women's tournament in football (soccer) and water polo were contested for the first time.
+While women's tournaments in football, and water polo were held for the first time.

 Numbers in parentheses indicate the number of medal events contested in each sport.